- 1 Activity Tours in the Old Town

 Cost: 483,000 – 1,265,000 VND (21 – 55 USD), depending on duration and type of class

 Where to find it?
 Different meeting points depending on the cooking school

 Hoi An is one of those places you can completely immerse yourself in.
-There is something new to discover every day and as we’ve shown above, as the city caters to such a wide variety of interests.
+There is something new to discover here every day.
+We’ve shown this above, as Hoi An caters to such a wide variety of interests through all the activities and tours on offer.
 There’s flexibility to tailor make your itinerary too.
-When looking at activities around town, we found that while some tours focused on one specific activity, many offered a combination package.
+When looking at activities and tours around Hoi An, we found that while some tours focused on one specific activity, many offered a combination package.
 We recommend you do a bit of a mix and match.
-If for example, your main interest is cycling, you can focus on a cycling tour but add in a food experience, or if it’s all about the food for you and you are happy to cycle a bit, then start with the food section and add in a “side” of cycling.
+If for example, your main interest is cycling, you can focus on a cycling tour but add in a food experience.
+Or if it’s all about the food for you and you are happy to cycle a bit, then start with the food section and add in a “side” of cycling.

-Taking part in any one of the activities above not only guarantees you’ll have a lot of fun, we found that they also provide such a unique chance to develop a very personal connection to the country and its people.
+So taking part in any one of the activities or tours Hoi An offers, guarantees you’ll have a lot of fun.
+We also found that they provide such a unique chance to develop a very personal connection to the country and its people.
 The hardest part is to choose what you want to do during your time here.
 We recommend that you allow time for at least one or two activities during your visit.
 Once you get started on exploring the area, you might just end up like us and not want to leave!